• About

 Advertisements

-Indians can now receive remittences worth Rs 10 lakh (one million) annually from relatives residing overseas without notifying the authorities, according to the new Foreign Contribution (Regulation) Amendment Rules, 2022 by India’s Ministry of Home Affairs.
-Previously, the amount permitted was limited to Rs 1 lakh (one hundred thousand) annually.
+Indians can now receive remittences worth Rs one million annually from relatives residing overseas without notifying the authorities, according to the new Foreign Contribution (Regulation) Amendment Rules, 2022 by India’s Ministry of Home Affairs.
+Previously, the amount permitted was limited to Rs one hundred thousand annually.

-As per Rule 6 of the FCRA Rules 2011, ‘any person receiving foreign contribution in excess of one lakh rupees or equivalent thereto in a financial year from any of their relatives shall inform the Central Government in Form FC-1 within thirty days from the date of receipt of such contribution.’
+As per Rule 6 of the FCRA Rules 2011, ‘any person receiving foreign contribution in excess of 100 thousand rupees or equivalent thereto in a financial year from any of their relatives shall inform the Central Government in Form FC-1 within thirty days from the date of receipt of such contribution.’

 On July 1, the Ministry of Home Affairs notified the Foreign Contribution (Regulation) Amendment Rules 2022.
 The amendment has increased the amount of “one lakh” mentioned in Rule 6 as “ten lakh” and has increased the time for declaration as thirty days.